CosmosOSProjectArchive/AquaOS/README.md

 ## How to try:
 To try out AquaOS:
-1. Download the iso file (inside the zip folder) and vmdk file above.
+1. Download the iso file (CosmosKernel5 does not support aquapps) (inside the zip folder) and vmdk file above.
 2. Download VMWare.
 3. Create a new virtual machine.
 4. For the OS, choose other.